mozilla/iris_firefox/README.md

 # iris
 Visual Test Suite for Firefox

-Supports Mac and Windows.
-Ubuntu Linux coming soon.
+* Supports Mac, Windows and Ubuntu Linux.

-Requires Java SDK 8 (Mac) or 7/8 (Linux).
+* Requires Java SDK 8 (Mac) or 7/8 (Linux).
 Does not work with Java 9.

-All instructions assume that Git is already installed.
+* All instructions assume that Git is already installed.

+* Please note that this project is in its earliest stage and may have issues.

 ## Mac instructions: